 Despite their myriad differences and a 12-year age gap, Charles and Diana embarked on a romance in July 1980, around when she turned 19.
 The tabloids were all over the couple, and Diana in particular, and, though denied by the Palace, a positively scandalous headline in the Daily Mirror—"Royal Love Train," with the report that they had spent two nights together aboard the Royal Train—set off endless chatter about when, or if, Charles was ever going to make an honest woman of her.

-In January 1981, Philip sent his son another one of his famous letters (as opposed to picking up the phone or having an in-person chat), urging him to go one way or the other—propose or break up.
+In January 1981, Philip sent his son another one of his famous letters, urging him to go one way or the other—propose or break up.
 Charles only read it one way.